 07dbb6e6832da0841dd79701200e4b179f1a94a7b3dd26f612817f3c03117434, and the username together so that when the user logs in, we can lookup the username, append the salt to the provided password, hash it, and then verify if the stored hash matches the computed hash.

 While the attacker may be able to crack one password, cracking all passwords will be unfeasible.
 Regardless, when a company experiences a data breach, it is impossible to determine which passwords could have been cracked and therefore all passwords must be considered compromised.
-A request to all users to change their password should be issued by the company right away.
+A request to all users to change their passwords should be issued by the company right away.
+Upon password change, a new salt should be generated for each user as well.

 "If someone breaches into a company database, the company must react as if all passwords were cracked, even if hashing the passwords involved using a salt."